Tribunal Costs

 Disbursements

 Disbursements are costs related to your matter that are payable to third parties, such as a payment for a medical assessment.
-As Employment Tribunal fees have been abolished, the only disbursement in most cases is for Counsel’s fees i.e. the barrister who will present you at a final hearing.
+As Employment Tribunal fees have been abolished, the only disbursement in most cases is for Counsel’s fees i.e. the barrister who will represent you at a final hearing.

 Key stages